evmts/tevm-monorepo/docs/getting-started/introduction.md

 Deploy your contract with [forge](https://github.com/foundry-rs/foundry) and commit the deploy artifacts.

-EVMts will use the deploy artifacts to configure default contract addresses for your contracts
+Evmts will use the deploy artifacts to configure default contract addresses for your contracts

 #### 3. Import your contract directly in TypeScript files and use it